 - Arterial Streets Improvements

 - Large patches to extend the life of arterial streets

 - Reinvestment in Existing Pedestrian and Bicycle Facilities (PBF)

 - New Pedestrian and Bicycle Facilities (PBF) in accordance with the PBF Plan adopted in 2010

 - Creation of new pedestrian and bicycle facilities (paths, sharrows, signed shared roadways, paved roadside shoulders, bike lanes)

 - Signage and pavement markings (to create sharrows, bike lanes, signed shared roadways)

 - Other Transportation Projects

-Mercer Island's Pedestrian and Bicycle Facilities Plan was created in 1996 and updated in June 2010.
+Mercer Island's Pedestrian and Bicycle Facilities Plan was updated in June 2010.
 The Plan was created to guide decisions about future pedestrian and bicycle facilities on the Island such as trails, bike lanes, and sidewalks.
 The pedestrian and bicycle facility projects proposed for the TIP are guided by the updated policies and priorities identified in the Plan.
 Projects will be proposed as funding allows including more safe routes to school to encourage children to walk and bike to school and improved roadside shoulders on East and West Mercer Ways.
 The updated Plan is available online.

 Please contact Patrick Yamashita, City Engineer, if you have any questions at 206-275-7722.